 A QEP will compile a summary report of monitoring and laboratory results once each year which will be provided to GNWT-INF and submitted to the GLWB.
+The report will include a summary of QA/QC results, including the reanalysis of results due to RPD exceedances or parameter detections in trip and field blanks, if applicable.
 All laboratory results will be kept accessible for the life of the construction project and the contractor will submit all results to GNWT-INF.